 The basic steps to start a saltwater aquarium

 1. I cannot stress this enough, but find as much information as you can on keeping a reef/saltwater aquarium before you start.
 It will save you a lot of troubles later.
-So I’m glad you’re reading this to begin with! 🙂
+So I’m glad you’re reading this to begin with!
+These steps will get you a long way, but if you need more guidance an a very detailed description, feel free to check out The (Nano) Reef Blueprint.

-3. Once you’ve decided and hooked up all the equipment, do a test run with freshwater to be sure everything works as it should work and to check if there are no leaks.
+3. Once you’ve decided and hooked up all the equipment, do a test run with freshwater at the right water level to be sure everything works as it should work and to check if there are no leaks.

 4. Make your saltwater with a good quality salt and RO (Reversed Osmose) or DI (Deionized) water.
 You can also purchase your water from your LFS (Local Fish Store) or use water straight from the ocean.
 (Make sure if this is allowed in the region where you live first.)
 Check the salinity level with a seawater refractometer so you’re sure it’s 35ppt.